In this Article

 If you picked up a prescription recently at a drug store, in the pharmacy section of your local grocery store, or at an outpatient facility, there is a good chance a pharmacy technician helped you with your purchase or prepared your medication.

 In the land of opportunity, however, not all states are created equal—and it pays to know your state.
 Where you choose to live may very well make a major difference in job availability, growth, or income.
 For example, when it comes to projected growth over a 10 year period, pharmacy tech jobs in Texas are forecast to increase by 18%, but no increase is projected in Michigan during that same period.
-And while the median annual wage for a pharmacy tech in both Hawaii and North Dakota is a little more than $41,000 per year, the cost of living index in Hawaii is 185.6, while North Dakota’s is a more affordable 97.8.
+And while the median annual wage for a pharmacy tech in both Hawaii and North Dakota is more than $40,000 per year, the cost of living index in Hawaii is 185.6, while North Dakota’s is a more affordable 97.8.

 Best States to Work for Pharmacy Technicians